CORPORATE GOVERNANCE STATEMENT

-The Board is composed of nine Directors, eight of whom are Independent Non-Executive Directors.
+The Board is composed of eight Directors, seven of whom are Independent Non-Executive Directors.
 Each of the Chairman, CEO and Non-Executive Directors have clearly defined roles within our Board structure.
 A description of these roles can be found in Roles and Responsibilities.

 The Directors have approved a Schedule of Matters Reserved for the Board which can be found here.

 The Board is assisted in fulfilling its responsibilities by four principal committees: the Audit Committee, Nomination Committee, Remuneration Committee and Risk Committee, whose terms of reference can be found here.

 There is a clear division of responsibilities between the Chairman and the CEO.
 The separation of authority is set out in writing and agreed by the Board.
 This enhances independent oversight of executive management by the Board and helps to ensure that no one individual on the Board has unfettered power, influence or authority.
 The division of responsibilities can be found on the Company’s website.

 - Reviews and monitors the integrity of the Group’s financial and reporting processes.